cosmos/sp1-ics07-tendermint/README.md

 just fixtures local
 ```

-To use the SP1 prover network, provide your SP1 network private key to `.env`.
+To use the SP1 prover network, set `SP1_PROVER=network` and provide your SP1 network private key with `SP1_PRIVATE_KEY="0xyourprivatekey` in the `.env` file.
 After this, you can run the following command:

 ```sh
 just fixtures network